1jour1vin

 Wine rated (2021 guide) 15/20 (Good wine)

-The attack is supple and the finesse of the spices with a hint of bitterness is highly commendable.
-The citrus fruits and density of the wine are present, but the excessive use of sulfur detracts from the tasting experience.
-However, the exotic fruit remains crisp.
+The attack is smooth, and the subtle spice notes, balanced by a hint of bitterness, are highly commendable.
+The citrus notes and the wine’s body are present, but the excessive use of sulfur detracts from the tasting experience.
+The fruit’s exotic character, however, remains crisp.

 About the estate:

-A presbytery at the top of the hill gives its name to the vineyard, whose rows run down the slopes to the road where Christian Roche has set up his wine cellar.
-The vineyard, which has been organic since 2012, has several appellations, including 3 hectares in Pécharmant, and is divided into four: Jour de fruit, L'Extase, L'Abbaye, and a sulfur-free wine: Ça sulfit !
-Although the range is being modernized with this label, all the wines remain faithful to the classic fundamentals of the Bergerac region.
+A rectory atop the hill lends its name to the vineyard, whose rows wind down the slopes to the road where Christian Roche has set up his tasting room.
+The vineyard, which has been organic since 2012, encompasses several appellations—including 3 hectares in Pécharmant—and is divided into four lines: Jour de fruit, L’Extase, and L’Abbaye, plus a sulfur-free wine: Ça sulfit!
+While the range is modernizing with this label, all the wines remain true to the classic fundamentals of the Bergerac region.
 Christian Roche passed away in the fall of 2020, but the adventure of L'Ancienne Cure continues thanks to his wife Nathalie.

 Loading...